CatalysmsServerManager/docs/docs/en/CPM/advanced-claims.md

 "bmonly(fromHour-toHour)_" : when a claimname contains this "tag" it will become a claim that is only active during bloodmoons between the specified hours "fromHour-toHour".
 Example: bmonly(20-7)_NoEnemies: this will activate this claim every bloodday from 20:00 until after bloodmoon 07:00.

-PVP punishment activates when there is a notify claim with "pve" in the name AND a 3rd notify parameter is issued.
-The 3rd parameter can be used to fire (multiple) console command(s) at an offending player (spawn zeds, kick, ban, jail, kill, tp etc etc) for punishment.
-Check Advanced Claims (type Command) for syntax on commands.
-The mod will know a player killed a player even before the game itself does ^^.
-Enter,- and exitmessages are required within a PVE notify claim that has punishment.
-A logmessage will be written on punishment including victim and offender and their positions.
-This could be used to create a CSMM discord notification on PVP punishment.
+PVP/PVE claims are created by making a notify claim with "pve" or "pvp" in the name.
+No player damage can be done while in a PVE claim and playerdamage can be done while in a PVP claim.
+Usually you will create PVE claims on a server that has global setting KillingMode for PVP and PVP claims on a server that has global setting KillingMode for PVE.
-Example: ccc add PVEzone -10000 10000 10000 0 0 "notify:You are entering a PVE zone!:You are leaving a PVE zone!:kick ${entityId} 'You have been violating PVE rules.'"
+Example: ccc add PVEzone -10000 10000 10000 0 0 "notify:You are entering a PVE zone!:You are leaving a PVE zone!"
-When adding NPF (Not Punish Friends) to the PVE zone claimname, any violation in that zone will not trigger punishment if killing an in-game friend.
+When creating a PVP claim the KillingMode can be configured in CpmSettings.xml (AdvClaims_PVP_KillingMode).
+Default KillingMode = 3 (kill everybody).

 ## Understanding Claim Parameters